 - Burns and thermal injuries

-Wound infections require immediate professional attention.
-Learn to recognize the warning signs of infected wounds and when to seek emergency care.
+Infections require immediate professional attention.
+Learn to recognize the warning signs of infected injuries and when to seek emergency care.

 - Cellulitis and soft tissue infections